 The various awards are as follows:

-Two divisions, Junior and Senior, will be awarded as follows:
+Each division will be awarded as follows:

 Prizes awarded to a group shall be divided equally among the members of the group wherever possible.
 Distribution of awards, which cannot be divided equally, shall be left to the judgment of the group and its adviser.